shenoy-anurag/Aggre-Gator/README.md

 to start all the containers.

+### Build & Run Containers

+`sudo docker-compose -f docker-compose.yml up --build`

 ### Containers

-- `web_scraper`: The main Flask web application which will scrape websites for articles, and return search results and feed.
+- `web_aggregator`: The main Flask web application which will return search results and feed.
+- `web_scraper`: A Flask web application which will scrape websites for articles.
 - `celery_web_scraper`: The Celery application which run the async tasks.
 - `es01`: The primary node of the ElasticSearch cluster.
 - `rabbitmq`: Broker for Celery workers and queues.